 Directions

-Wash the strawberries, pat dry, and remove the stems.
+Wash the strawberries, pat them dry, and remove the stems.

 - 2